-Trauma Informed Voice Professional
+Trauma-Informed Voice Professional

 Our Trauma-Informed Practitioner course is for voice practitioners who are looking to gain an understanding of trauma and how it can influence the choices we make in our working environment.
+In association with Dr. Elisa Monti, a leading specialist on Voice and Trauma, you will explore a wide range of research and develop a trauma sensitive practice.

 What level is the course, and what does it mean?